shred/tzxtools/docs/tzxcat.md

 Additional converter options:

 * `-O`, `--org`: Define the base address for hex dumps and disassembled code.
 If not given, the starting address given in the previous `Bytes` header is used automatically.
 If there is no such header, 0 is assumed as base address.

+Converters use your system's encoding as target encoding.
+If your system does not use Unicode, the presence of some special characters may lead to an error.

 ## Example